Tax in Azerbaijan

 Who is the Azerbaijani tax authority?

-Azerbaijan's State Tax Service (STS) under the Ministry of Economy is the tax authority.
-Customs administered by State Customs Committee.
-Filings flow through e-Tax electronic services.
-CPA Azerbaijan regulated by Chamber of Auditors is principal credentialed profession.
-ASAN service framework provides centralised public-service-delivery touchpoints.
+Azerbaijan's State Tax Service (STS, Dovlet Vergi Xidmeti) under the Ministry of Economy is the tax authority, following a 2019 reorganization of the former Ministry of Taxes.
+Customs is administered by the State Customs Committee.
+Filings flow through the e-Tax portal at taxes.gov.az.
+CPA Azerbaijan, regulated by the Chamber of Auditors, is the principal credentialed profession.

 When is the Azerbaijani annual return due?

-Personal annual returns due 31 March of year following calendar tax year.
-Wage earners fully withheld monthly.
-Corporate annual returns due 31 March.
-Quarterly advance corporate tax instalments.
-EDV monthly by 20th.
-WHT monthly.
+Personal annual returns are due 31 March of the year following the calendar tax year.
+Wage earners are fully withheld monthly by employers.
+Corporate annual returns are also due 31 March.
+EDV (VAT) returns are filed monthly by the 20th of the following month.
+WHT returns are filed monthly.

 Who is an Azerbaijani tax resident?

-Tax residents are physically present at least 182 days in a calendar year OR maintain centre of vital interests in Azerbaijan.
-Residents taxed on worldwide income; non-residents on Azerbaijani-source income at flat rates.
+Tax residents are physically present at least 182 days in a calendar year OR maintain their centre of vital interests in Azerbaijan.
+Residents are taxed on worldwide income; non-residents on Azerbaijani-source income at flat or schedular rates.
+Treaty tie-breaker rules apply when two jurisdictions both claim residency.

 What are the Azerbaijani personal income tax rates?